IBM/ibm_zos_zosmf/README.md

 ### Configure the target z/OS systems and z/OSMF server
 The target z/OS systems should be configured as the target hosts (managed nodes) in your playbook.
 It is not necessary for a z/OSMF server to be installed on every target z/OS system.
 However, a z/OSMF server must be installed and active on *at least one* z/OS system in the same sysplex.

-Information about the z/OSMF server must be configured in the `vars` file, such as the hostname, port number, and authentication info.
+For workflow related role, information about the z/OSMF server must be configured in the `vars` file, such as the hostname, port number, and authentication info.
 Either username and password or client-certificate authorization can be used for authenticating with the z/OSMF server.
 If both methods are specified, the system attempts to use client-certificate authentication.

+For Cloud Provisioning and Management related roles, information about z/OSMF server must be configured in the inventory 'hosts' file, such as hostname, port number.
+The authentication information to connect to the z/OSMF is provided when running playbook or it will be prompted during playbook run.

 ## Contents